corelan/EncFSGui/README.md

 Public repository for the EncFSGui project, an OSX GUI wrapper around encfs

+NOTE: This project has been abandoned.
+Please check out https://github.com/corelan/pyencfsgui instead

 ## Warning
 This application is still missing some (minor) features, but it should now be ready for use.<br>
 It is still under active development and will be updated on a regular basis.<br>